MicrosoftDocs/win32-pr.de-de/desktop-src/DirectWrite/idwritefactory2-getsystemfontfallback.md

 ---
 # <a name="idwritefactory2getsystemfontfallback-method"></a>IDWriteFactory2::GetSystemFontFallback-Methode

-Erstellt ein Fallbackobjekt für Schriftarten aus der Fallbackliste der Systemschriftart.
+Erstellt ein Schriftartfallbackobjekt aus der Fallbackliste der Systemschriftart.

 ## <a name="syntax"></a>Syntax